Gnome Race Details:

 Gnomes have a rapid-fire way of speaking that makes it seem as though they are thinking too quickly.
 They manage to listen carefully to others while simultaneously sharing their ideas and opinions on a variety of topics, adding the appropriate exclamations of surprise and appreciation along the way.

 Despite the fact that they enjoy all kinds of jokes, especially puns and practical jokes, gnomes are just as committed to the more important tasks they take on.
-Engineers, alchemists, tinkerers, and inventors are professions that many gnomes excel in.
+Engineers, alchemists, tinkerers, and inventors are professions in that many gnomes excel.
 When they are perfecting what they do, taking big (and occasionally foolish) risks, and dreaming big, they aren’t afraid to fail and laugh at themselves.

 Hills and forested areas are where gnomes live.
 They enjoy the natural, living world on the surface whenever they can despite living underground and breathing more fresh air than dwarves.
 Both clever architecture and straightforward illusions effectively conceal their homes.
 It doesn’t take long for welcome guests to be led inside the cozy burrows.
 It’s unlikely that anyone who shouldn’t be there would ever discover the burrows.